-Arabian coffee is made from coffee beans that may be roasted very lightly or heavily.
-While coffee brewing methods vary, Arabian coffee is usually boiled and served unfiltered (read: black).
+Saudi coffee is made from coffee beans that may be roasted very lightly or heavily.
+While coffee brewing methods vary, Saudi coffee is usually boiled and served unfiltered (read: black).
 Sugar is not typically added, but depending on where you are in the kingdom, your coffee may be brewed with saffron, cinnamon, cardamom or cloves.
 As for the service, a coffee pot called a dallah is used to serve a small amount of coffee at a time, just covering the bottom of the cup (which is called a finjal).
 Unless you gesture to the contrary, your host or waiter will continue to pour you small amounts at a time.
 To balance its bitter flavor, coffee is usually served with something sweet, such as dates, nuts or candied fruit.

 “The further north you go in the kingdom, the darker the color of the coffee becomes,” says Al Muhanna, referring to the roasting preferences of each region.
 The spices can influence the color of the brew, too.
 “In the southwestern regions, they use a spice mixture that’s different from the center and north of the country,” he adds.
 There is even a type of coffee produced from the shells of coffee beans, which is served in the southern regions of the kingdom.
 “This coffee tends to be greenish brown because of the use of the coffee bean shells and ‘nakhwah’ spicing,” Al Muhanna says.